GavrilS/python_sanbox/unit_tests/INFO.md

 One of the tools that helps you setting up your tests is the 'TestCase' class from the unittest package.

+2.1.
+Subtests

+The unittest frawemork provides the subtest functionality which allows you to run a test with multiple values.

 3. Assertions

 You would use the assert keyword to verify the results of your tested units.
 There are different tests you can perform with assert, but the most used one is 'assertEqual(param1, param2)', which checks if the 2 paramethers are equal.
 The 'assertEqual' method is inherited from the 'TestCase' class.